Detecting defects in mass produced parts

 This tutorial will show you how to develop an AI-model that uses images to detect production faults quickly and efficiently, an important task in the manufacturing industry.

 Once it has been trained, this model could be implemented straight into a production line to automatically indicate which parts to sell and which to scrap.

 - Estimated time: Setup - 10 minutes.
 Training - 30 minutes

 Create a project

 Let’s begin!
 First, click New project and name it so you know what kind of project it is.

 Import the data

 After creating the project, you will be taken to the Datasets view, where you can import data.
-Click the Data library button and look for the Defects in metal casting dataset in the list.

 The data - Images of mass produced parts